Musfira-Farooq/git-conflict-demo/README.md

 This line was updated remotely again by me.
 This line was updated locally by musfira.
 This line was updated remotely again by me.

-THIS LINE_FOR_CONFLICT: changed on GitHub (remote) This line was added from GitHub (remote edit)
+This line was added remotely.
 This line was added remotely for the rebase test.
+THIS LINE_FOR_CONFLICT: changed on GitHub (remote)